-Nigerian Traditional & White Wedding in 2022
+Nigerian Traditional & White Wedding

 A woman dreams of walking down the aisle in a graceful white gown to meet her future partner.
 Joyous strides to the Altar mark the beginning of a marital journey.
 This leap is usually followed by an elaborate feast.